Luis Alarcón: Life and career

 That same year he was summoned to join the experimental film team of the University of Chile, which produced his first feature film project called Jackal of Nahueltoro, based on real events in the San Carlos region, where an illiterate murders a whole family and later, after being educated in prison, is condemned to death.
 Alarcón would initially play a journalist, but he then became involved in the production of the film with Luis Cornejo himself.
 Jackal of Nahueltoro broke public attendance records, only surpassed by the television hit adapted to the big screen, Germán Becker's Ayúdeme usted compadre.

-Later, Luis Alarcón participated in a large portion of Raúl Ruiz's films such as Nadie dijo nada (1970), The Penal Colony (1970), The Expropriation (1971), and Little White Dove (1973).
+Later, Luis Alarcón appeared in a large portion of Raúl Ruiz's films such as Nadie dijo nada (1970), The Penal Colony (1970), The Expropriation (1971), and Little White Dove (1973).

 On television he has played emblematic characters on TVN's Dramatic Area series, such as Pedro Chamorro on La fiera, who at all costs wants to marry his eldest daughter, due to a promise made to his dying wife.
-He is also well known for his role as Roberto Betancourt on the television series La represa, a very evil and abusive landlord.
+He was also well known for his role as Roberto Betancourt on the television series La represa, a very evil and abusive landlord.

-He is also known for his Indian character in advertising for the Firestone tire brand.
+Alarcón was also known for his Indian character in advertising for the Firestone tire brand.
 For one such commercial, shot by director Silvio Caiozzi, Alarcón won a Golden Lion Award at the 1986 Cannes Film Festival.

 In 2017, he received the Golden Spike Award from the Institute of Higher Communication Studies for his outstanding artistic career in Chilean cinema.

+Luis Alarcón died on 4 August 2023, at the age of 93.